-I heard about Palouse couple years ago.
-As far as I know, it is a world renown photography spot where photographers make their regular visits year after year.
-The images with colorful rolling hills have been always in my mind.
-We went all the way to see rolling hills at Tuscany region in Italy, why not this place at home?
-As first time visitors, we intended it as our scouting trip.
-With some popular locations included, we planned to simply roamed in small country roads and took pictures as we were inspired to click the shutter.
+I heard about Palouse a couple years ago.
+As far as I know, it is a world-renown photography spot where photographers make their regular visits year after year.
+The images of colorful rolling hills have been always in my mind.
+We went all the way to see the rolling hills in the Tuscany region in Italy, why not this place at home?
+As first-time visitors, we intended it as our scouting trip.
+With some popular locations included, we planned to simply roam on small country roads and took pictures as we were inspired to click the shutter.

-Why traveling abroad to see rolling hills when we have such a treasure at home?
-Palouse is certainly one place that we want to go back many more times.
+Why travel abroad to see rolling hills when we have such a treasure at home?
+Palouse is certainly one place that we want to go back to many more times.